andreykaere/ixwindow/README.md

 tail = true
 ```

-and put it somewhere on bar, for example, add it right next to `bspwm`: `modules-left = bspwm ixwindow`.
+and put it somewhere on bar, for example, add it right next to `bspwm`:
+`modules-left = bspwm ixwindow`.

+**Note:** If you want to reinstall `ixwindow`, like if you need to change the
+configuration of the module, you just need to run `install.sh` with the updated
+parameters.
+But old icons won't remove, so if you need to delete them, you will
+have to that manually.

+## Generating icons

+`ixwindow` uses the output of `xprop` for generating icons automatically.
+Most of the times it works, but for some applicacatoins, for example, Spotify,
+it doesn't work.
+Then, if you want to have an icon for these applications, you
+have to add them yourself.

-## Adding custom icons
+### Adding custom icons

 Sometimes it's not possible to get icon using `xprop`, for example, it's the case with Spotify,
 so you might want to add them manually to your `polybar-icons` folder.
 To do that, you need to
+have `.png` version of icon, named as `WM_CLASS` (you can find it by running `xprop WM_CLASS`
-have `.png` version of icon and run, for example, the following command (requires `imagemagick`):
+and selecting your app).
+Then run, the following command (requires `imagemagick`):
 ```bash
 convert Spotify.png -resize 24x24 -background "#252737" -flatten -alpha off Spotify.jpg
 ```
+**Note:** This metod can be used for replacing default icons, generated with `xprop`.

 ## Known issues & limitations